mlangc/mlangc.github.io/docs/_posts/2025-11-21-scheduled-executor-stress.markdown

 with impossible demands.
 Keep in mind, that other than the OS thread scheduler, the JVM cannot interrupt and resume threads at will.

-Let me conclude with some recommendations regarding `ScheduledThreadPoolExecutor`:
+Let me conclude with some recommendations regarding `ScheduledExecutorService`:

 * Create important schedules on dedicated executors, and monitor execution time as well as execution frequencies and/or delays, to detect problems early.